nion-software/nionswift/docs/user_interface.rst

 The workspace can be subdivided into display panels and the size of the display panels can be adjusted by dragging on their edges.

-You can drag external files into display panels to import them.
+To import external files, drag them into display panels.

-You can drag items from the data panel to the display panels to show them.
+To show items in display panels, drag them from the data panel.

-You can select one or more display panels for processing by clicking to select one or shift-clicking to select multiple.
+To select display panels for processing, click one panel or :kbd:`Shift` + click to select multiple.

 If you do processing or acquisition which produces new data, its associated display item will be displayed in an empty display panel if available.